" This is the

 Digital audio via HDMI.

-The SEX7289 "Courtney" Wavetable Sound Generator (WSG) is an new custom
+Built in the SEX7289 "Courtney" Wavetable Sound Generator (WSG)

 sound chip which can produce a rich plurality of sounds with minimal